deedeebles/PYTHON-MACHINE-LEARNING/README.md

 + Category 5: employees who have both high satisfaction and high evaluation (present in the types of employees who left).

+### Data Preprocessing and Fitting Machine Learning Model (Random Forest Classifier)
+To predict the employees prone to leaving the company next, I performed the following:

++ Feature selection: Using the combined data, I selected the independent and the dependent variables.

++ Encoding categorical data: I encoded categorical columns using LabelEncoder from sklearn.preprocessing.

++ Splitting data into test and train set: I split the selected variables into 70% train and 30% test sets to make fitting the machine learning model possible and also make predictions.

++ Fitting Machine Learning Algorithm: I used the random forest classifier to predict the test results and checked the accuracy score using metrics from scikit-learn.
+This returned an accuracy result of 99.2%.